Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: General Framework: Private Spectral Clustering

-In this section, we introduce three spectral clustering mechanisms that operate under edge DP.
-The proposed mechanisms achieve privacy amplification and provide stronger utility guarantees compared to direct perturbation methods.
-In particular, we consider three design approaches: (i) matrix perturbation and shuffling of the adjacency matrix $\mathbf{A}$, which also applies randomized edge subsampling to further reduce sensitivity and enhance privacy guarantees (more details in Appendix \ref{subsec:memory_effcient_mechanism}); (ii) matrix projection, which employs dimensionality reduction through random projections of the adjacency $\mathbf{A}$ to preserve spectral properties while reducing noise; and (iii) noisy power method, which integrate carefully calibrated noise into noisy power iterations with $\mathbf{A}$, ensuring privacy at each step while maintaining convergence to informative eigenvectors.
-Using directly the adjacency matrix $\mathbf{A}$ is natural for the chosen methods since they are designed to approximate leading eigenvectors or singular vectors, and choosing $\mathbf{A}$ results in clean sensitivity bounds.
+\end{lemma} We next consider spectral clustering mechanisms that operate under edge DP.
+In particular, we consider three design approaches: (i) matrix perturbation and shuffling of the adjacency matrix $\mathbf{A}$; (ii) noisy power method~\citep{hardt2014noisy}, which integrate carefully calibrated noise into noisy power iterations with $\mathbf{A}$, ensuring privacy at each step while maintaining convergence to informative eigenvectors; (iii) Analyze Gauss~\citep{dwork2014analyze} which adds Gaussian distributed noise to the elements of $\mathbf{A}$ and computes the eigenvectors as post-processing.
+Using directly the adjacency matrix $\mathbf{A}$ is natural for the chosen methods since they are designed to approximate leading eigenvectors, and choosing $\mathbf{A}$ results in clean sensitivity bounds.